AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Experimental Evaluation

 \subsubsection{Implementation}

-We implement a prototype of \oursystem.
-The logging scheme can be deployed on different Android versions, and here we modify the source code of Android 5.0.1 to achieve the logging mechanism and flash its system image into the device of Nexus 4.
-Moreover, the matching module is developed on Soot~\cite{lam2011soot} and extends some off-the-shelf interfaces~\cite{li2016droidra,DBLP:conf/icse/0029BBKTARBOM15,DBLP:conf/pldi/ArztRFBBKTOM14} to generate the supergraphs and rebuild the call relations of reflection and ICC.
-The module is deployed on a server with Intel Broadwell E5-2660V4 2.0GHz CPU, 128G memory and Ubuntu 16.04 LTS (64 bit).
+We implement a prototype of \oursystem. \textit{Logging Module} can be deployed on real devices or emulators with different Android versions, and here we choose to modify the source code of Android 5.0.1 to achieve the logging mechanism and flash its system image into the device of Nexus 4.
+Moreover, \textit{Matching Module} is developed on Soot~\cite{lam2011soot} and extends some off-the-shelf interfaces~\cite{DBLP:conf/pldi/ArztRFBBKTOM14,li2016droidra,DBLP:conf/icse/0029BBKTARBOM15} to generate the supergraphs and rebuild the call relations for reflection, ICC, \etc The module is deployed on a server with Intel Broadwell E5-2660V4 2.0GHz CPU, 128G memory and Ubuntu 16.04 LTS (64 bit).